apache/kylin/website/_docs20/install/hadoop_evn.md

 permalink: /docs20/install/hadoop_env.html
 ---

-Kylin need run in a Hadoop node, to get better stability, we suggest you to deploy it a pure Hadoop client machine, on which it the command lines like `hive`, `hbase`, `hadoop`, `hdfs` already be installed and configured.
+Kylin need run in a Hadoop node, to get better stability, we suggest you to deploy it a pure Hadoop client machine, on which  the command lines like `hive`, `hbase`, `hadoop`, `hdfs` already be installed and configured.
 The Linux account that running Kylin has got permission to the Hadoop cluster, including create/write hdfs, hive tables, hbase tables and submit MR jobs.

 ## Recommended Hadoop Versions